communitiesuk/Tutorials/maps.md

 difficult to work out exactly how large it will be and effect changing the dimensions can have.

+This also means that it will render the images differently if you are rendering them to different sizes, (e.g. if you’re making them in an rmarkdown document, so be sure to check that whatever you have selected works in your chosen output format. )

 ``` r
 p3 <- p +
   annotation_custom(grob = p_grob_london,